South Korean plane in Atlanta for workers detained in immigration raid; departure timeline uncertain

 South Korean TV footage showed the charter plane, a Boeing 747-8i from Korean Air, taking off at Incheon International Airport, just west of Seoul, and it landed in Atlanta on Wednesday morning.
 South Korea’s Foreign Ministry said it was talking with U.S. officials about letting the plane return home with the released workers as soon as possible.
 But it said the plane cannot depart from the U.S. on Wednesday as South Korea earlier wished due to an unspecified reason involving the U.S. side.

-The Korean workers are currently being held at an immigration detention center in Folkston in southeast Georgia.
-South Korean media reported they will be freed and driven 285 miles (460 kilometers) by bus to Atlanta to take the charter plane.
-Three buses were parked at the detention center Wednesday morning.
+The Korean workers were being held at an immigration detention center in Folkston in southeast Georgia.
+South Korean media reported they would be freed and driven 285 miles (460 kilometers) by bus to Atlanta to take the charter plane.
+Three empty buses were parked at the detention center.

+It was not immediately clear Wednesday afternoon when the flight carrying the workers would depart for South Korea.

+“As of now, it is canceled.
+We don’t have any further updates right now,” Atlanta airport spokesperson Jennifer Walters said in an email.

 South Korean officials said they've been negotiating with the U.S. to win “voluntary” departures of the workers, rather than deportations that could result in making them ineligible to return to the U.S. for up to 10 years.